 13. Conclusions

-Silkworm genomics has evolved from an initial fragmented draft genome into a rich, multilayered scientific enterprise encompassing population and pangenomics, epigenomics, functional genomics, small RNA biology, and genome engineering.
+Silkworm genomics has evolved from an initial fragmented draft genome into a rich, multilayered scientific enterprise encompassing population and pan-genomics, epigenomics, functional genomics, small RNA biology, and genome engineering.
 The B. mori genome has provided the indispensable molecular scaffold for deciphering the molecular basis of silk production, understanding the mechanisms of insect innate immunity, unravelling the evolutionary and genomic consequences of domestication, and advancing our knowledge of Lepidoptera biology more broadly.
-The translation of genomic insights into practical outcomes — including the engineering of superior silk biomaterials, transgenic bioreactors for recombinant proteins and spider silk, disease-resistant silkworm strains, and biocompatible medical devices — demonstrates the power of foundational genomic research to catalyse applied innovation of wide social and economic benefit.
+The translation of genomic insights into practical outcomes, including the engineering of superior silk biomaterials, transgenic bioreactors for recombinant proteins and spider silk, disease-resistant silkworm strains, and biocompatible medical devices, demonstrates the power of foundational genomic research to catalyse applied innovation of wide social and economic benefit.

-The convergence of CRISPR genome editing, long-read sequencing, multi-omics integration, pangenomics, and advanced biomaterials engineering positions silkworm genomics at an intellectually and practically exciting frontier.
+The convergence of CRISPR genome editing, long-read sequencing, multi-omics integration, pan-genomics, and advanced biomaterials engineering positions silkworm genomics at an intellectually and practically exciting frontier.
 The silkworm thus continues its long and productive relationship with human civilisation, now serving not only as the source of a prized ancient textile, but as a genomic and biotechnological platform of growing significance across insect biology, biomaterial science, regenerative medicine, and sustainable biomanufacturing.

 14. Limitations

 Several important limitations of this review should be explicitly acknowledged.
-First, the literature search was confined to articles accessible through major academic databases, and studies published primarily in Chinese, Japanese, or other non-English languages, including some significant contributions to sericulture science from the regions most actively engaged in silkworm improvement, may be underrepresented, introducing potential language and geographic bias.
+First, the literature search was confined to articles accessible through major academic databases, and studies published primarily in Chinese, Japanese, or other non-English languages, including some significant contributions to sericulture science from the region’s most actively engaged in silkworm improvement, may be underrepresented, introducing potential language and geographic bias.
 Second, the field of silkworm genomics is advancing with considerable speed, and developments published very recently or currently in press at the time of writing may not have been fully captured.
-Third, whilst this review has endeavoured to synthesise findings from functional genomics, epigenomics, biotechnology, and sericulture improvement, the breadth of the field inevitably means that certain specialist sub-areas — including metabolomics, structural proteomics, the chemistry of silk spinning, and specific aspects of mulberry-silkworm coevolution — have received less detailed treatment than their scientific merit warrants.
+Third, whilst this review has endeavoured to synthesise findings from functional genomics, epigenomics, biotechnology, and sericulture improvement, the breadth of the field inevitably means that certain specialist sub-areas, including metabolomics, structural proteomics, the chemistry of silk spinning, and specific aspects of mulberry-silkworm coevolution, have received less detailed treatment than their scientific merit warrants.
 Fourth, the assessment of biotechnological and biomedical applications draws principally on laboratory-scale and preclinical studies; the translation of silk-based technologies to industrial scale and to clinical regulatory approval remains incompletely characterised for many systems discussed, and commercial viability has yet to be fully demonstrated for several approaches.
-Fifth, a number of genome editing and transgenesis studies reviewed here were conducted in cell lines or with a limited range of silkworm strains, and whether findings generalise across the considerable genetic diversity of domesticated and wild B. mori populations remains to be systematically established.
+Fifth, a number of genomes editing and transgenesis studies reviewed here were conducted in cell lines or with a limited range of silkworm strains, and whether findings generalise across the considerable genetic diversity of domesticated and wild B. mori populations remains to be systematically established.

-References.

 References

 Arunkumar, K. P., Metta, M., & Nagaraju, J. (2006).
 Molecular phylogeny of silkmoths reveals the origin of domesticated silkmoth, Bombyx mori from Chinese Bombyx mandarina and paternal inheritance of Antheraea proylei mitochondrial DNA.
 Molecular Phylogenetics and Evolution, 40(2), 419–427. https://doi.org/10.1016/j.ympev.2006.02.023